mielortiz/mielortiz/README.md

 - 👋 Hi, I’m @mielortiz
 - 👀 I’m interested in coding, photography and triathlon.
-- 🌱 I’m currently learning Node and React.
+- 🌱 I’m currently learning Data analysis, Node, and React.
 - 📫 You can reach me in my email: mielortiz@gmail.com